Greenplum Consulting Services

 MIGRATION COMPLEXITY

-The database architecture was deeply coupled across more than 400 PL/pgSQL stored procedures, 75 gpfdist pipelines, and Informatica workflows bound to Greenplum external tables with zero existing documentation or migration playbooks.
+The database environment was tightly knotted across 400+ complex PL/pgSQL stored procedures, 75 fragile gpfdist pipelines, and Informatica workflows bound to Greenplum external tables without any existing migration playbooks or documentation.

 OPERATIONAL FRICTION